Tarot of the old path-queen of rods

 In the Tarot of the Old Path, the Queen of Wands, is the Queen of Rods.

-The very presence of the Queen of Rods, her cloths and hair, suggest the element of Fire that rules this card.
+The very presence of the Queen of Rods, her clothes and hair, suggest the element of Fire that rules this card.

-In the language of flowers, the convulvulus vine and flowers intertwined in her crown signify her patience, devotion and her love of nature.
+In the language of flowers, the convolvulus vine and flowers intertwined in her crown signify her patience, devotion, and her love of nature.

 In her left hand, signifying regeneration of family life, is a sprig of mistletoe.
-The rod of goat willow in her right hand, represents wisdom.
+The goat willow rod in her right hand represents wisdom.

 The primary meaning of this card is of a red haired, hazel eyed, family loving, nature loving charming- wise woman.

 Thoth-queen of wands